 What is Salvia?
 And What Are Its Side Effects?

-Salvia is commonly used as an ornamental flowering plant for gardens and landscaping features.
-This plant also has a long history of use as a fixture in religion, cooking, and more.
+Salvia is a plant also with a long history of use as a fixture in religion, cooking, and more.
 However, a particular strain of salvia can be used as a hallucinogen.
 Over the last several years, this plant has become known for its presence as a drug alternative.

 Although eventually, this plant was made illegal in some areas, it still has a presence today in modern society as a psychoactive substance used primarily by teens and young adults wanting to get high.
 This plant can cause severe side effects and reactions that are physically and psychologically dangerous to use.